kiliankoe/pyqdb-api/README.md

 ]
 ```

+You can filter this quote listing with a few different parameters, all of these can be used together as well.

+#### Filter by author

-`/quotes?author=Notch` returns all quotes by a specific author.
-This is case-sensitive.
-Also accepts multiple comma-separated authors: `Notch,Jeb`.
+`/quotes?author=Notch` returns all quotes by a random guy called Notch.

-`/quotes?ip=127.0.0.1` returns all quotes submitted by a specific IP.
+`/quotes?author=Notch,Jeb` multiple, comma-separated authors are also accepted.
+This would return all quotes where both of them are listed as authors, not all of both their quotes.

+Note that the author is case-sensitive.

+#### Filter by rating

-`/quotes?rating_above=10` returns only quotes with a rating above the specified value.
+`/quotes?rating_above=10` returns only quotes with a rating above 10.

+`/quotes?rating=10` gives you quotes with an exact rating of 10.

+`/quotes?rating_below=-10` returns...
+You can guess it.

+#### Filter by timestamp

 `/quotes?after=1417388408` returns only quotes submitted after the given unix timestamp.

+`/quotes?before=1390000000` does it the other way around.

+#### Filter by submitter IP

+Rash-qdb saves the IP of a quote submitter.
+You can filter by this as well, but the IPs are never included in the output.

+`/quotes?ip=127.0.0.1` returns all quotes submitted by localhost.

+#### Specific pages

+Single quotes are also reachable by their id.

+`/quotes/1` returns only the very first quote.

+Same goes for authors.

-`/quotes/1` returns the specific quote with that id.
+`/quotes/Notch` returns the same output as with the url param above.